-The EIS must address all requirements outlined in the Guidelines.
-Where the Proponent is of the opinion that the information is not required, it should contact the jurisdiction to confirm the rationale for not including it, prior to submitting the EIS.
-The rationale for not including the information must also be provided in the EIS.
-The Proponent should also identify in the EIS any changes made to the Project as originally proposed in the Registration document that may result in a different set of effects and may require a reconsideration of information requirements.
+The EIS shall address all requirements outlined in the Guidelines.
+Where the Proponent is of the opinion that the information is not required, it shall contact the jurisdiction to confirm the rationale for not including it, prior to submitting the EIS.
+The rationale for not including the information shall also be provided in the EIS.
+The Proponent shall also identify in the EIS any changes made to the Project as originally proposed in the environmental assessment (EA) Registration submission that may result in a different set of effects and may require a reconsideration of information requirements.

 The information included in this document is not intended to be exhaustive - additional detail, studies, and/or examination of components may be required.
-The content of the EIS should be organized according to the format described in Section 3.
+The content of the EIS shall be organized according to the format described in Section 3.

-SECTION 3 - OUTLINE OF THE EIS
+SECTION 3 - OUTLINE OF THE REQUIRED EIS CONTENTS